 A very low effluent discharge rate was recorded at the discharge point into the Kaupokonui River, which was in low flow at the time of the survey.
-A river flow of 633 L/s gauged upstream of the outfall (with an estimated discharge of 0.25 L/s) would have provided an estimated dilution ratio of at least 2,000:1 at the time of sampling.
+A river flow of 346 L/s gauged upstream of the outfall (with an estimated discharge of 0.
+5 L/s) would have provided an estimated dilution ratio of at least 700:1 at the time of sampling.

-As a result of the large dilution afforded to the discharge, there was only a very small decrease in clarity of the stream downstream of the discharge point as emphasised by the 6% decrease in black disc clarity and no change in turbidity between sites U and D1.
-No significant impacts on the river were recorded for all other parameters measured (Table 10) with minimal or no increases in measured levels of conductivity, suspended solids, bacteria, BOD5, and nutrients (including un-ionised ammonia) although there was an elevation in river pH of 0.6 unit, which reduced by 0.3 unit further downstream.
-These results were indicative of compliance with Special Conditions 9, 11, and 12 of the consent as the reduced algal component of the wastewater caused only minor discolouration and turbidity beyond the mixing zone in the river.
+As a result of the large dilution afforded to the discharge, there was only a small decrease in clarity of the stream downstream of the discharge point as emphasised by the 17% decrease in black disc clarity and no change in turbidity between sites U and D1.
+No significant impacts on the river were recorded for all other parameters measured (Table 10) with minimal or no increases in measured levels of conductivity, suspended solids, bacteria, BOD5, and nutrients (including un-ionised ammonia) although there was an elevation in river pH of 0.3 unit.
+These results were indicative of compliance with Special Conditions 9, 11, and 12 of the consent as the reduced algal component of the wastewater caused only minor discolouration and minimal change in turbidity beyond the mixing zone in the river.

-The river appearance was clean and clear along the reach surveyed (Table 10), with high aesthetic water quality in the reaches near Kaponga township and 1 km downstream of the oxidation pond discharge.
-Dissolved oxygen concentrations were slightly above 100% saturation at all sites upstream and downstream of the discharge.
+The river appearance was clean and clear to slightly turbid along the reach surveyed (Table 10), with high aesthetic water quality in the reaches near Kaponga township and 1 km downstream of the oxidation pond discharge.
+Dissolved oxygen concentrations were close to 100% saturation at all sites upstream and downstream of the discharge.